firebird631/siis/README.md

 ### Database ###

-Prefers the PostgreSQL database server.
-For now SiiS does not bulk data insert, the performance with PostgreSQL are OK, but lesser on MySQL.
+Prefers the PostgreSQL database server for performance and because I have mostly tested with it.

-The sql/ directory contains the SQL script for the two databases and the first line of comment in these files describe a possible way to install them.
+The sql/ directory contains the initial SQL script for creations of the tables.
+The first line of comment in these files describe a possible way to install them.

 Configuration